Hernán Casanova

 Hernán Casanova (born 6 February 1994) is an Argentine tennis player.

-Casanova had a career high ATP singles ranking of World No. 255 achieved on 21 May 2018.
-He also has a career high ATP doubles ranking of World No. 183 achieved on 27 June 2022.
+Casanova had a career high ATP singles ranking of World No. 221 achieved on 24 October 2022.
+Casanova also has a career high ATP doubles ranking of World No. 160 achieved on 24 October 2022.

 Casanova made his ATP doubles main draw debut at the 2022 Argentina Open after entering into the main draw as alternates with Sergio Galdós.

-He made his ATP singles main draw debut at the 2022 Generali Open Kitzbühel as a qualifier where he lost to Jurij Rodionov.
+Casanova also made his ATP singles main draw debut at the 2022 Generali Open Kitzbühel as a qualifier where he lost to Jurij Rodionov.